celo-org/docs/blog/2021-07-12-How to mint your own fungible token on Celo.md

 description: How to create fungible tokens on Celo using the Remix IDE
 authors:
   - name: ✍️ Deepanshu Hooda  ·  🔗 External
-tags: [Figment, Beginner, Solidity, Metamask, Remix]
+tags: [figment, beginner, solidity, metamask, remix]
 hide_table_of_contents: true
 ---